KhronosGroup/glTF/extensions/2.0/Khronos/KHR_materials_dispersion/README.md

 |-|----|-----------|--------|
 | **dispersion** | `number` | The strength of the dispersion effect, specified as an Abbe number. | No, default: `0`|

 The default value of 0 has a special meaning in that no dispersion should be used.
 This is the default value for backwards compatibility.
-Any value other than zero is considered to be a valid dispersion value.
+Any value in the valid range [0, 1000] other than zero is considered to be a valid dispersion value.

 Here is a table of common material dispersion Abbe numbers: